adityark2603/RTL-2-Silicon/Week 1/Day 1/Theory.md

 - Overuse of faster cells → Bad circuit in terms of **power & area**, plus **hold time violations**.
 - Overuse of slower cells → **Sluggish circuit**, may fail to meet performance requirements.

 ---

-## Faster Cells vs Slower Cells

-In digital logic circuits, the **load** is represented by **capacitance**.
-The charging/discharging speed of this capacitance determines the **cell delay**.

-- Faster charging/discharging → Lesser delay
-- Slower charging/discharging → More delay

-To achieve faster charging/discharging, transistors must be able to source more current.
-This introduces a trade-off between **speed, area, and power**.

----